oshiomah1/oshiomah1.github.io/_posts/2018-06-18-Phylogenomics-Tutorial.md

 ---
 layout: post
 title:  "How to build an Anvi'o Phylogenomics Database!"
-date:   2018-06-18
+date:   2018-06-22
-excerpt: "Do what pplacer does but slower and dumber.
-But.... accurately."
+excerpt: "Do what pplacer does but slower... and you get nice trees."
 ---